montehurd/mediawiki-quickstart/README.md

 In the MySQL example below the relevant environment variables are exported to the shell session so they don't have to be repeated for both `fresh_install` and `install` commands

+Remember that exported env vars persist in your shell session until you start a new shell window or reload the session

-( you could also add these env var exports to Quickstart's `config` file so they'd get automatically used by all calls to `fresh_install` and `install` )
+You could also add these env var exports to Quickstart's `config` or your `~/.bashrc` or `~/.zshrc` (on MacOS) file so they'd get automatically used by all calls to `fresh_install` and `install`

 ```bash
 # Let Quickstart know you want to use MySQL